everycure-org/matrix/docs/src/infrastructure/runbooks/03_run_pipeline_from_branch.md

 <!-- NOTE: This file was partially generated using AI assistance.  -->
+---
+title: Running an experiment from a branch on the Every Cure Platform
+---
 # Running an experiment from a branch on the Every Cure Platform

 This guide explains how to run an experiment from a specific branch using the Every Cure Platform's pipeline submission tool.